The Factory: History

-Warhol left in 1967 when the building was scheduled to be torn down.
-The location is now the entrance to the parking garage of One Dag.

-He then relocated his studio to the sixth floor of the Decker Building at 33 Union Square West near the corner of East 16th Street, near Max's Kansas City, a club which Warhol and his entourage frequently visited.
 By the time Warhol had achieved a reputation, he was working day and night on his paintings.
 Warhol used silkscreens so that he could mass-produce images the way corporations mass-produced consumer goods.
 To increase production, he attracted a ménage of adult film performers, drag queens, socialites, drug addicts, musicians, and free-thinkers who became known as the Warhol Superstars, to help him.
 These "art-workers" helped him create his paintings, starred in his films, and created the atmosphere for which the Factory became legendary.

-In 1968, Warhol was shot by Valerie Solanas at the Factory.

-The Factory was revamped and remained there until 1973.
-It moved to 860 Broadway at the north end of Union Square.
-Although this space was much larger, not much filmmaking took place there.
-In 1984 Warhol moved his remaining ventures, no longer including filming, to 22 East 33rd Street, a conventional office building.

 Speaking in 2002, musician John Cale said, "It wasn't called the Factory for nothing.
 It was where the assembly line for the silkscreens happened.
 While one person was making a silkscreen, somebody else would be filming a screen test.
 Every day something new."

-Regulars

-Friends of Warhol and "superstars" associated with the Factory included: